GM heralded this plant as a model for its electric car future. Then its batteries started exploding.

 But he’s not so certain he’d partake.

 “For me, it doesn’t fit for what my family does,” he said.
 “If I lived in the city and I didn’t have far to go and I can just plug it in, it would work out good for me.
-For a daily driver just to drive around it wouldn’t be terrible.”
+For a daily driver just to drive around, it wouldn’t be terrible.”

-With the Orion plant, GM believes it has proved the shift to electric vehicles is possible.
-It can take an existing workforce and train it on new skills, while making use of millions of square feet of repurposed factory space and much of its existing machinery to build cars the way it always has.
+With the Orion plant, GM believes it has proved that the shift to electric vehicles is possible.
+It can take an existing workforce and train it in new skills while making use of millions of square feet of repurposed factory space and much of its existing machinery to build cars the way it always has.

-The plant’s hourly employees — it usually has more than 1,000 when fully staffed — have been laid off temporarily, GM said.
-Those workers are receiving benefits pursuant to their union-negotiated contracts.
-That means they are receiving unemployment and supplemental pay translating to about 75 to 80 percent of their usual pay, according to GM, figures first reported by the Detroit Free Press.
+The plant’s hourly employees — usually more than 1,000 when the facility is fully staffed — have been laid off temporarily, GM said.
+Those workers are receiving benefits in accordance with their union-negotiated contracts.
+That means they are receiving unemployment and supplemental pay translating to about 75 to 80 percent of their usual pay, according to GM figures first reported by the Detroit Free Press.

-While the plant shutdown continues through February, the longer-term question for workers is how many will be needed for GM’s shift to electrification.
-Union leaders expressed confidence that the shift won’t mean fewer jobs, at least for GM — but acknowledged the challenge for the industry.
+While the plant shutdown continues through February, the longer-term question for workers is how many will be needed for GM’s shift to electric vehicles.
+Union leaders expressed confidence that the shift won’t mean fewer jobs, at least at GM — but acknowledged the challenge for the industry.

 “The traditional labor concern is always fewer jobs: fewer American jobs because a lot of our parts come from many places around the globe,” he added.

-At the end of the line this summer, where gasoline-powered cars once roared to life, Kim Fuhr stood with an electric vehicle charger in hand.
+At the end of the assembly line last summer, where gasoline-powered cars once roared to life, Kim Fuhr stood with an electric-vehicle charger in hand.

 Fuhr doesn’t have to handle gasoline or deal with the exhaust fumes that preceded her work on the Bolt.

-She plugs the charging cable into the car for 30 seconds, gives herself five seconds to remove it, and ensures the car has 21 percent of its possible juice.
-It’s a highly repetitive process that might happen 262 times over the course of a nine-hour shift, that day’s production output.
+She plugs the charging cable into the car for 30 seconds, gives herself five seconds to remove it, and ensures that the car has 21 percent of its possible juice.
+It’s a highly repetitive process that might occur 262 times over the course of a nine-hour shift — that day’s production output.

 “I’m in [a] retirement home now,” joked Fuhr, a nearly 25-year veteran of General Motors.